ClaireCJS/clairecjs_bat/README.md

 ## Best practices for scripting, that reduce script brittleness, increase script longevity, and reduce the time that passes before realizing things are set up wrong:

 1. Always use our internal message-printing system for consistency of presentation compliance.
+    * Messages are displayed with ```print-message.bat {message_type} {"message in quotes"}```
+    * To see a test of every message type, run ```print-message.bat test fast```
+    * Message decorators and audio effects can be changed in ```print-message.bat```
-Messages are displayed with ```print-message.bat {message_type} {"message in quotes"}```.
-Environment variables ```%MESSAGE_TYPES_WITHOUT_ALIASES%``` contains all the different types of messages.
-Message types have their own dedicated BAT files of the same name.
-Here are examples of the current types, in approximate order of drama:
+    * Environment variable ```%MESSAGE_TYPES_WITHOUT_ALIASES%``` contains all the different types of messages
+    * Message types have each etheir own dedicated BAT files of the same name.
+    * Here are examples of messages of each types, in approximate order of drama:
 ```
 	call fatal_error    "We're DONE!
 There is NO HOPE!
 STOP!!!"
 	call error          "Uh-oh!
 This might be broken!"
 	call alarm          "Take notice!
 We need attention!"
 	call warning        "This may do a bad thing!"
 	call warning_less   "This may do a thing that maybe might be a little bad..."
+	call removal        "temp files have been deleted"

 	call important      "narration of main tasks"
 	call important_less "narration of subtasks"
 	call unimportant    "not sure if we need to bother saying this anymore"
 	call subtle         "pretty sure i don't need to say this anymore"

-	call advice         "this is something nice to know right now"
+	call advice         "some good advice to take into consideration right now"
-	call debug          "the value for X is 69 right now"
+	call debug          "the value for %foo[1] is 4329.9342093 right now"
-	call removal        "File deleted!"

-	call completion     "task competed"
+	call completion     "subtask completed"
-	call success        "task successful"
+	call success        "main task successful"
-	call celebration    "everything is done, let's have cake"
+	call celebration    "entire script is done, let's have cake!"

 	call normal         "we don't use this one"
 ```
-    * The message decorators and audio effects can be changed in ```print-message.bat```
-    * To see a test of every message type, run ```print-message.bat test fast```

 1. Eradicating hard-coded paths: By having environment variables for each harddrive (and for common locations) all centrally defined in ```environm.btm```, we can reference locations in a dynamic way that changes over time [less brittle, more reliable].